byuitechops/audit-early-documentation/groups-audit/group-audit-key-components.md

 - _Get Course Blueprint:_  We will then grab the groups from the course blueprint.
 - _Check Group Category Id:_ Once we have the copy and blueprint groups, we will make sure that the groups are all assoiated to the proper group category.
-Inorder to properly conduct the audit, we will need to make a call to the following API to get the GroupCategories from the Copy and the Blueprint.
+In order to properly conduct the audit, we will need to make a call to the following API to get the GroupCategories from the Copy and the Blueprint.

     /api/v1/courses/:course_id/group_categories